krystofl/krystofl.github.io/_posts/2016-07-31-git-cheat-sheet.md

     git submodule add https://github.com/krystofl/krystof-utils.git

-To make the submodule track a the master branch:

-open .gitmodules, and add a line to the submodule info:
+To make the submodule track a the master branch: open `.gitmodules`, and add a line to the submodule info:

     branch = master

+Move a submodule:

+    git mv path/to/old/submod path/to/new/submod

 Remove a submodule (works most of the time):